Zireael07/The-Veins-of-the-Earth-original/README.md

 - backgrounds for quicker character creation; basic rules info while creating a character
 - ability to load a character that has already been created
 - attributes can be generated either via rolling or via resettable point buy starting from 10
-- improved starting equipment, now taking both class and race into account; magic items as perks
+- improved starting equipment, now taking both class and race into account; magic items, immunities or resistances as perks
 - random name generator taking into account your character's race and sex, now with an option to type the name yourself
 - Effective Character Level
 - XP for killing monsters, descending deeper, disarming traps, seeing first 4 monsters of a kind